 Amp Up Your Omega-3s

 When you think of your brain, you might imagine that it’s made up of muscle since we’re often told to “exercise” our brain.
-The truth is, though, that the brain and the nervous system are made up mostly of fat.
+The truth is that the brain and the nervous system are made up mostly of fat.
 One type of fat in particular is critical for a healthy brain, nervous system, and for keeping you feeling mentally and emotionally good — omega-3 fatty acids.
 In fact, omega-3s are one of the main building blocks of the brain and contribute up to 18 percent of the brain’s weight.

-There are two types of omega-3 fatty acids, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), that research has shown can promote a healthy mood.
+There are two primary types of omega-3 fatty acids, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), that research has shown can promote a healthy mood.
 Interestingly, countries with diets rich in seafood, which is a rich source of omega-3s, report better statistics for overall mental wellness.

 Foods rich in omega-3 fatty acids include: